 The "Golden Hour" is uninterrupted skin-to-skin time with your baby.
 This is an important time for bonding between you and your baby for at least the first 60 minutes of life.
-This has shown to be critical to the newborn's growth, development and especially the initiation of breastfeeding.
-Putting the baby skin-to-skin with the mother immediately after birth, allows the baby to be colonized with the same healthy bacteria as the mother.
-Keeping the baby skin-to-skin for the first 60 minutes of life increases the likelihood that the baby will latch onto the breast for the first feed with little or no interventions.
-You should keep your baby skin-to-skin as much as possible throughout your hospital stay.
+This has shown to be critical to the newborn's growth, development and especially the start of breastfeeding.
+Putting the baby skin-to-skin with you immediately after birth, allows the baby to be colonized with the same healthy bacteria as you.
+Keeping the baby skin-to-skin for the first 60 minutes of life increases the likelihood that the baby will latch onto the breast for the first feed with little or no extra help needed.
+You should keep your baby skin-to-skin as much as possible during your hospital stay.